josephwbaron/Dispersal-induced-instability-in-complex-ecosystems/README.md

 "eigenvalue_spectrum_theory" is the code used to produce the red lines for the bulk spectrum and to calculate the location of the outliers (red circles) in Fig. 2

-"stability_diagram_fig4" and "stability_diagram_fig3b" use the stability in the methods section to construct Figs. 3 and 4.
+"stability_diagram_fig4" and "stability_diagram_fig3b" use the stability crieria discussed in the methods section to construct Figs. 3 and 4.

 "maxeiegnvaluevsq" produces the data in Fig 2d of the main text